 Asking how much does an inground pool cost? is a lot like asking how much does a house cost?
 There’s no simple answer.
-Inground pool prices are dependent on so many factors that the only meaningful way to find out the true cost is to get a quote from a contractor – or better yet, many quotes from many contractors.
+Inground pool prices are dependent on so many factors that the only meaningful way to find out the true cost is to get a quote from a local contractor – or better yet, several quotes from several contractors.

-But before you call in a contractor, it helps to do some homework ahead of time.
+But before you call in a pool builder, it helps to do some homework ahead of time.
 First, to get a very rough ballpark estimate of what an inground pool costs, so that you know whether you can afford even the most basic pool.
-And second, to get an idea of the sort of things a contractor is going to talk about that determine the price of the inground pool, so that you can be prepared to tell him or her what you want.
+And second, to get an idea of the sorts of things a contractor needs to know to make a bid.
 That’s the humble goal of this site – to give you the basic facts you need to begin the process of getting an inground pool.

 Things that Might Raise (or Lower) the Price of an Inground Pool

-Here’s a list of things that determine the final cost of installing an inground pool.
+Here’s a more detailed rundown of the things that determine the final cost of installing an inground pool.

 Your area.
 Generally, the higher the cost of living in your area, the more you will have to pay for pool installation.
 Also, some areas have more stringent pool safety laws, requiring add-ons and modifications that further increase the cost of a pool.

 D.I.Y.
 If you can do some of the work yourself, that can shave a significant amount off the price.
 Many companies actually sell inground pool kits that provide you with all the material you need.
 However, if you’re not up to doing everything, look for a contractor who will work with you (some will and some won’t).

-It’s no exaggeration to say that extras can easily cost more than the actual pool.
-Here are a list of extras that can quickly jack up the cost of a swimming pool.
+It’s no exaggeration to say that add-ons can cost more than the actual pool.
+Here’s a list of extras that can quickly jack up the cost of a swimming pool.
 Of course, “extra” is relative.
 One person’s extras are another person’s must-haves.

 Lighting.
 There are all sorts of lighting configurations you can get with inground swimming pools.
 If you’re planning to swim at night (or just spend time around the pool), this is likely to be a key concern for you.